davidrebelo124/SlowInsurance/README.md

 ### Notes
 Started using OpenAI playground to help in solving problems

-Using Azure Data Studio to access the Database
+Using Azure Data Studio to access the Database Data outside of the website